 - "The Importance of History" with philosopher Dr. Paul Nelson

 Each section opens with a few discussion questions to interest students in the upcoming lesson.
-Students then watch the video segment and discuss questions related to the video.
-Video segments repeat some of what is in the feature film Is Genesis History?, but they have additional material not shown in the film.
+Students then watch the video segment and discuss questions related to it.
+Video segments repeat some of what is in the feature film Is Genesis History?, but they also have additional material not shown in the film.

-Next is a lengthy section on “Differing Views” that addresses scientific and historical arguments that conflict with the course’s point of view.
+The Bible Study Leader & Student Materials book then continues in each section with “Differing Views,” a lengthy portion of text that addresses scientific and historical arguments that conflict with the course’s point of view.
 For example, these sections address topics such as the use of the word day in scripture, challenges presented by the differing accounts of creation in Genesis 1 and 2, theological difficulties that arise from differing beliefs about the age of the earth, and whether the biblical flood was local or worldwide.
-As with the first part of the lectures, most of this material is presented in a rhetorical question-and-answer format and is intended to be presented by a teacher.
-Even though a group class is ideal, a teen or adult could read through the material in these sections on his or her own for independent study.
+As for the other lectures, most of this material is presented in a rhetorical question-and-answer format and is intended to be presented by a teacher.
+Even though a group class is ideal, these sections can be used for independent study.

 Each of the six sections of the study then has “Daily Study” assignments for three days.
 These include a scripture passage, brief commentary, a set of questions, a brief summation, and a suggested topic for focused prayer.

-While the course seems most appropriate for adults, it can be used with mature teens.
+While the course can be used with mature teens, it seems most appropriate for adults.
 It can be used in a Sunday school or Bible study setting, with a homeschool co-op group, by a family, or for independent study.
-A student studying independently can read through this material on his or her own, then write out answers for the Daily Study questions.
-(Note that these are the only questions in the study presented without their answers.)
-Each section of the course seems like it should take a minimum of five class sessions.
-But lessons could easily be stretched out with a group class.
-On the other hand, a teacher could omit parts of each lesson if there’s not enough time to cover everything.
+A student studying independently can read through this material, then write out answers for the Daily Study questions.
+(Note that these are the only questions in the study presented without answers.)
+Each section of the course seems like it should take a minimum of five class sessions, but the number of sessions per section could easily be stretched out with a group class.
+On the other hand, a teacher could omit parts if there’s not enough time to cover everything.